The 20 Best Proteus-Like Syndrome Doctors in Austria

 Vienna, AT

-Gabriel Mindler practices in Vienna, Austria.
+Gabriel Mindler practices practicing medicine in Vienna, Austria.
 Mr. Mindler is rated as an Experienced expert by MediFind in the treatment of Proteus-Like Syndrome.
-His top areas of expertise are Hypophosphatemia, X-Linked Hypophosphatemia, Rickets, Achondroplasia, and Osteotomy.
+He is also highly rated in 7 other conditions, according to our data.
+His clinical expertise encompasses Hypophosphatemia, X-Linked Hypophosphatemia, Rickets, Clubfoot, and Osteotomy.

 Experienced in Proteus-Like Syndrome